 August 15, 1947 was really the culmination of a struggle that began nine decades earlier, on May 10, 1857.
-That was when the sepoys of the British East India Company’s Army rose in revolt against their colonial masters in the cantonment town of Meerut.
+That was when the sepoys of the British East India Company’s army rose in revolt against their colonial masters in the cantonment town of Meerut.

 Only a few kilometres from Calcutta, the cantonment town of Barrackpore is steeped in Raj Era memoirs.
 It was here that the first military barracks of the British East India Company were established, in 1772, and the town is studded with colonial bungalows and churches that hark back to the Raj Era.
 It was also in Barrackpore that the seeds of the Great Revolt were sown, when, on March 29, 1857, Mangal Pandey, a young soldier of the Bengal Regiment, rebelled against British authorities.
-Mangal Pandey was hanged from a tree which still stands inside Barrackpore’s famed Laat Bagan, a must-visit when in town.
-The Laat Bagan gardens also houses the grave of Lady Canning, and numerous other Raj era sculptures.
+Mangal Pandey was hanged from a tree which still stands inside Barrackpore’s famed Lat Bagan, a must-visit when in town.
+The Lat Bagan gardens also house the grave of Lady Canning, and numerous Raj era sculptures.
 The beautiful riverside, the Gandhi Ghat and the nearby Gandhi Museum are also popular among visitors and history buffs.

 Meerut is, perhaps, not your usual getaway destination, but it’s worth a visit if only for a lesson in the revolt’s history.
-It is here that the Indian Sepoys officially rallied against the authorities, and the city has numerous sites that witnessed the unfolding of the events of 1857.
+It is here that the Indian sepoys officially rallied against the authorities, and the city has numerous sites that witnessed the unfolding of the events of 1857.
 For instance, Augarnath Temple (or Kali Paltan Ka Mandir) was allegedly one of the secret places where rebel leaders met sepoys to discuss strategic details.
-Meerut’s St John’s Church, apparently the oldest church in Northern India, was the scene of heavy fighting between Indians and the British forces during the revolt.
+Meerut’s St John’s Church, apparently the oldest church in northern India, was a scene of heavy fighting between Indians and the British forces during the revolt.
 A marble pillar commemorating the martyrs of 1857 and the Government Freedom Struggle Museum, dedicated to the history of the uprising, are also worth a look.

 Jhansi is inextricably linked to its valiant hero, Rani Laxmi Bai, whose nerve and daring in the face of the British forces is stuff of legends.
 One must visit The Rani Mahal, once the home of Rani Laxmi Bai, and now a museum and a striking specimen of typical Bundelkhandi architecture.
 The Ganesh Mandir, where Rani Laxmi Bai and Gangadhar Rao were joined in holy matrimony, has been and still is a major pilgrimage site.
 Another site associated with Laxmi Bai is the Gangadhar Rao ki Chhatri, a memorial built by the queen for her deceased husband.
 The Jhansi Fort, built in the early 17th century and situated on a hilltop with spectacular views, is also a must-see.